Prof. Facundo Manes

 He has played a central role in increasing awareness of the dementia epidemic in South America (i.e: see his publication on the topic in Lancet Neurology).
 Facundo Manes strongly believes in promoting neuroscience among society.
 He hosted “Los Enigmas del Cerebro” (Mysteries of the Brain), a TV show that aired in Argentina during 2011, “Cerebro Argentino” in 2014, and “The Super Brain” HD Documentary 2015 (Discovery Science Channel).
 Dr. Manes also writes regularly for the general public on topics of the brain, cognition, and dementia (i.e: he is a columnist in “El Pais”, the world’s most influential Hispanic newspaper).
 He is a vocal advocate for science and education in society.
 He has written a book about the brain accessible to the general public which is a bestseller in Latin America and Spain.

-Currently, Dr. Manes is principal investigator of the National Scientific and Technical Research Council (CONICET) in Argentina and Founder of the INECO Foundation for Research in Neuroscience (Buenos Aires, Argentina).
+Currently, Dr. Manes is principal investigator of the National Scientific and Technical Research Council (CONICET) in Argentina, past President of the International Frontotemporal Dementia Society, and Founder of the INECO Foundation for Research in Neuroscience (Buenos Aires, Argentina).
 The INECO Foundation is a non-profit organization, the purpose of which is to support research programs for the prevention, diagnosis, and treatment of neurological and psychiatric disorders.
 INECO Foundation also promotes the scientific training of health professionals and raises awareness in the community about issues related to neurology and psychiatry.
 Dr. Manes is also a consultant in the Medical Research Council (MRC) Cognition and Brain Sciences Unit, University of Cambridge.

 He is the past president of the World Federation of Neurology Research Group for Aphasia, Dementia and Cognitive Disorders and former Partner Investigator of the Australian Research Council (ARC) Centre of Excellence in Cognition and its Disorders.